application-research/delta-edge/README.md

 - Save the data on local sqlite DB
 - Process each files and call estuary add-ipfs endpoint to make deals for the CID
 - uses estuary api (`pinning/pins`) endpoint to pin files on estuary
+- periodically checks the status of the deals and update the sqlite DB
+- option to delete the cid from the local blockstore if a deal is made

 ## HL Architecture/Process flow
 ![image](https://user-images.githubusercontent.com/4479171/211354164-2df9b2be-ff77-4749-871b-3a5932e0b857.png)